Answers to common questions about the Microsoft Azure Marketplace

 - All MOSP (i.e., web direct) customers will be billed monthly for their Azure Marketplace purchases.

-- Monthly fee subscriptions are billed in advance and the first month is charged to your on-file payment instrument immediately when you purchase.
-Subsequent months’ charges will occur on your account anniversary each month.
+- Monthly fee subscriptions are billed in arrears on your purchase anniversary each month.

-- Hourly fee subscriptions will be billed in arrears.
-Your on-file payment instrument will be charged 10 days after your offer anniversary date each month.
+- Hourly fee subscriptions are billed in arrears.
+Your on-file payment instrument will be charged 10 days after your purchase anniversary date each month.

 - Enterprise Agreement (EA) customers will be billed quarterly in arrears.
 All Azure Marketplace purchases will be charged as overage against your EA.